Trans artist Poppy DeltaDawn believes in evolution and pliability. Her work is a reminder of impermanence and the constant transformation of bodies.

 American photographer and artist Cindy Sherman established her decades-long career by focusing her work on a very specific person—herself.

 Composer Madeleine Cocolas took an intuitive approach to writing music for Off Canvas.

-Panmela Castro uses street art as a vessel to raise awareness for women’s rights in her native country.
+Panmela Castro uses street art as a vessel to raise awareness of women’s rights in Brazil.